cuervo-blanco/FlickeringLight/README.md

 ## Introduction
 This program is designed to facilitate the second stage of the OSHO Gourishankar Meditation by providing a flickering light emitted from the terminal emulator at a frequency of 490 beats per minute (bpm).
 The purpose of this flickering light is to aid in achieving the meditative state described in the OSHO Gourishankar Meditation technique.

-## Purpose of the Flickering Light
-During the second stage of the meditation, participants are instructed to return to normal breathing and with a gentle gaze, look at a flashing blue light.
-This stage aims to help participants reach a deeper level of meditation through the use of visual stimuli.
-The flickering light from this program is designed to synchronize with the rhythmic beat that is seven times the normal heartbeat, as mentioned in the meditation's guidelines.
-This synchronization helps in enhancing the meditative experience, making it possible to achieve the intended "high" state, akin to feeling as high as Gourishankar, Mt.
-Everest.

 ## Usage
 1. Ensure your terminal emulator is capable of running C++ programs.
 2. Execute the program before starting the second stage of the OSHO Gourishankar Meditation.